jerry81/openCv/README.md

 6.  video_writer.write writes a single frame
 7.  after the three videos have been written , use those three videos to write to the final fourth video

+### cascade classifier

+1.  for object detection
+2.  cv::CascadeClassifier class - detects objects in video stream
+3.  haar cascade classifier used on face detection
+    a.  requires many positive and negative images to train classifier
+    b.  applies three feature templates (edge, line, and four-rectangle features) on all possible sizes and locations
+4.  code example
+    a.  face and eyes cascades loaded (pretrained)
+    b.  capture webcam
+    c.  apply classifier with - cc.detectMultiscale(Mat frame, faces)

 ### machine learning with open cv

 example: weather